Feastio

 Here, chef Sean Sherman, a member of the Oglala Lakota tribe, serves a "decolonized" menu of Indigenous foods used before European colonists arrived.
 Think bison, elk, duck, and sweet potatoes.
 Colonial ingredients, such as beef, pork, chicken, wheat flour, cane sugar, and dairy, are absent.

-Sherman's mission at the restaurant extends beyond cooking the ingredients once consumed by Indigenous peoples in North America for thousands of years to job creation and the support of Indigenous producers.
+Sherman's mission at the restaurant extends beyond cooking ingredients once consumed by Indigenous peoples in North America for thousands of years to include job creation and support for Indigenous producers.

 The dining room and counter seating at Owamni by The Sioux Chef in Minneapolis.